Yours3lf/rpi-vk-driver/README.md

 # RPi-VK-Driver
-RPi-VK-Driver is a low level GPU driver for the Broadcom Videocore IV GPU that implement a subset of the Vulkan (R) standard.
+RPi-VK-Driver is a low level GPU driver for the Broadcom Videocore IV GPU that implements a subset of the Vulkan (R) standard.
 The implementation is not conformant to the standard but tries to follow it as closely as the hardware allows for it.

 ## Supported hardware
 The driver currently supports the following Raspberry Pi models: